Okipa/laravel-base-repository/README.md

 - `findOneFromPrimary(int $instancePrimary)`
     > Find one model instance from its primary key value.
 - `findOneFromArray(array $data)`
-    > Find one model instance from a « where » parameters array.
+    > Find one model instance from an associative array.
 - `findMultipleFromArray(array $data)`
-    > Find multiple model instance from a « where » parameters array.
+    > Find multiple model instance from an associative array.
 - `getAll($columns = ['*'], string $orderBy = 'default', string $orderByDirection = 'asc')`
     > Get all model instances from database.